500/6 Bizpoint 10

 Rivers occupy a special place in the traditional and spiritual (animist & theravada buddhism) context of the early Mon and Thai kingdoms and is still visible today through major religious celebrations such as Loy Kratong and Songkran, in which water plays a central role and the traditional belief towards Phra Mae KhongKha (mother river).

 In the Chiang Mai basin, the traditional muang-fai presents itself as meandering arms using paleochannels while artificially constructed irrigation canals are more straight and angular.
-Some of these structures are still present in the city, visible as winding secondary roads and some old weirs falling apart in secondary canals.
-Around major medieval urban centers, meandering loops were additionally used as defense or moats were dug and connected to the network of canals and rivers.
+Some of these structures are still present in the city, expressed as winding secondary roads and some old weirs falling apart in secondary canals.
+Around major medieval urban centers, meandering loops were additionally used as defense (i.e. Ayutthaya) or moats were dug (Chiang Mai, Wiang Tha Kan, Mandalay) and connected to the network of canals and rivers (Chiang Saen, Wiang Kum Kam, Haripunchai) .

 Figure 1.
 Simplified map of Chiang Mai (1888-1902) with the Ping river, moats, Mae Kha and smaller canals and swamps are displayed (McCarthy, 1888)